Manufactured By: Allan Herschell Company – Buffalo, New York

 “You went up the hill slowly like a regular roller coaster and then there were several hills around the track.
 You got to go around twice.”

-Puff The Little Fire Dragon (coming soon)
+Puff The Little Fire Dragon (in progress)

 Novel Features Make Standout Of Freed’s Salt Lake Kiddieland.
 The Billboard, 26 May 1956.